joaquinmenendez/Cloud_Computing_Project_4/README.md

 **2)** Example of `DownloadPrint`
 ![DonloadPrint](https://user-images.githubusercontent.com/43391630/77869995-40c54480-720e-11ea-8211-97903d5d37dc.png) <!-- .element height="50%" width="50%" -->

+It is important to check the box that says *Allow unaunthenticated invocations* if we want to use this function externally.

 On **MAIN.PY** copy and paste the content from `DownloadPrint.py`.<br>
 **REQUIREMENTS.TXT** should look like this:<br>
 ```python